Going from a Variable Rate to a Fixed Rate Mortgage

 The Power of the Rate Float Down

-General Justin Iacoboni 8 Jan
+General 8 Jan

 In the ever-changing landscape of mortgage rates, the importance of securing the best deal paramount.
 For the first time in what seems like forever, we have re-entered a rate declining market.
 While this is exciting news, it can come with its own set of concerns, like, “How will I know when it’s the right time?
 Is this really the lowest rate?”.
 Both are valid.